VS

 The fight was scheduled to take place over 12 rounds in the Heavyweight division, which meant there was no weight limit.

-Also, on the undercard Charles Martin was victorious over Gerald Washington, Emanuel Navarrete beat Jeo Santisima for the WBO World Junior Featherweight belt, Sebastian Fundora defeated Daniel Lewis and Amir Imam was defeated by Javier Molina.
+Also on the undercard Charles Martin was victorious over Gerald Washington, Emanuel Navarrete beat Jeo Santisima for the WBO World Junior Featherweight belt, Sebastian Fundora defeated Daniel Lewis, and Amir Imam was defeated by Javier Molina.

 Wilder vs Fury II stats

-Tyson Fury made his way to the ring with an unblemished record of 29 wins and 1 draw, with 20 of those by knock out.
+Tyson Fury made his way to the ring with an unblemished record of 29 wins and 1 draw, with 20 of those by knockout.

 Deontay Wilder was the older man by 3 years, at 34 years old.